apache/camel-website/content/blog/2022/07/index.md

 preview: "An extension for coc.nvim to enable Apache Camel Language Server"
 ---

-## Two weeks before it became easier to provide language support inside emacs - (https://camel.apache.org/blog/2022/06/emacs/).It is now the case for vim.
+Two weeks before it became easier to provide language support inside emacs -[See this blog post](/blog/2022/06/emacs/).
+It is now the case for vim.

 # coc-camel
 An [extension for coc.nvim](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions) to enable